knjeru/gSchool_Exercises/README.md

 In this chapter, you'll be introduced to the language that adds style to web-pages: CSS.
 We'll take the HTML you wrote during the previous chapter and learn just enough CSS to style your result's page of IMDB.

 ### 4 of 6: JavaScript for Interactivity
 In this chapter, you'll be introduced to the language that adds interactivity to web-pages: JavaScript.
-We'll learn enough JavaScript to help you eventually maniuplate the HTML and CSS you've written.
+We'll learn enough JavaScript to help you eventually manipulate the HTML and CSS you've written.

 ### 5 of 6: jQuery for Simplified JavaScript
 In this chapter, you'll be introduced to JavaScript's most popular library: jQuery.
 We'll learn enough jQuery to help you fetch data about movies (via AJAX) and to use that data to manipulate a web-page.